Mitigating and Adapting to Climate Change (Disclosure based on TCFD Recommendations)

-Trends in CO2 Emissions and Emissions Per Unit of Sales
+Trends in CO2 Emissions*1 and Emissions Per Unit of Sales

-- *2.CO2 emissions include greenhouse gases from non-energy sources.
+- *3.CO2 emissions refer to Scope 1 and 2 emissions from all Kubota Group sites (100%) and include greenhouse gases from non-energy sources.

-- *3.CO2 emissions per unit of consolidated net sales.
-The Kubota Group adopted International Financial Reporting Standards (IFRS) instead of accounting principles generally accepted in the United States of America from RY2018.
+- *4.CO2 emissions per unit of consolidated net sales.
+The Kubota Group adopted International Financial Reporting Standards (IFRS) instead of accounting principles generally accepted in the United States of America from FY2018.